RJuro/cfp-landing-page/content.md

 - Committees & Hosts

 ### Intro Copy
-- The workshop is hosted by Aalborg University Business School and the MASSHINE network, with contributions from partners at the University of Strasbourg, Copenhagen Business School, the University of Bremen, and UNU-MERIT.
+- The workshop is hosted by Aalborg University Business School and the MASSHINE network (thanks to the MASSHINE and the SSH faculaty at aau for the generous funding), with contributions from partners at the University of Strasbourg, Copenhagen Business School, the University of Bremen, and UNU-MERIT.
 Together we curate an agenda that bridges methodological depth with policy relevance across innovation economics.

 ### Committees
 1. **Scientific Committee**